 - Heat distribution can be a minor issue.

-This Dyna Glo features a total cooking space of 1382 square inches with 5 chrome-plated cooking grates.
+This Dyna Glo features a total cooking area of 1382 square inches of space with 5 chrome-plated grates.
 This is a big boy and can handle lots of food.
 A vertical smoker is a great option for those with limited space.

-The Dyna Glo Signature series smokers are built using heavy-duty steel with a built-in temperature gauge to guide users to the perfect heat zone to smoke meats.
+The Dyna Glo Signature series smokers are built using heavy-duty steel with a built-in temperature gauge to guide users to the perfect heat zone to smoke foods.

 What we like:

-- The Dyna Glo Signature Series are budget-friendly grills with good built quality.
-Although heart retention and distribution are not this or any budget grill forte, the Dyna Glo is an excellent smoker to get started.
+- The Dyna Glo Signature Series are budget-friendly BBQ smoker grills but good quality.
+The Dyna Glo is an excellent smoker for begginers.

-- Dyna Glo vertical smokers offer 1382 square inches of cooking space.
+- Dyna Glo vertical smoker offers 1382 square inches of cooking space.